ebenzotoo/alx-low_level_programming/0x00-hello_world/README.md

-write c that prints exactly
+write c program that prints with proper grammer